FAQs about Reporting

 - Do I have to name the alleged offender in my report to the University?

 You can choose whether to identify the alleged offender or not.
-If you want the University to pursue an investigation through the student disciplinary process, you must name the alleged offender.
-If you choose not to pursue an investigation through the student disciplinary process, you do not need to name the individual.
+If you want the University to pursue a formal complaint through the student or employee disciplinary process, you must name the alleged offender.
+If you choose not to pursue a formal complaint through the student or employee disciplinary process, you do not need to name the individual.
 However, you should be aware that failure to name the alleged offender may limit the University's ability to respond comprehensively to the alleged sexual misconduct.

 - If at first I choose not to file a report with the University regarding an incident of sexual misconduct, how long do I have to file one?

 The University encourages individuals to immediately report incidents of sexual misconduct, but we recognize that you may be uncertain at first about how to proceed.
 Although there is no specific time limit, we recommend reporting as soon as possible.
+If the respondent is no longer subject to the University’s jurisdiction and/or significant time has passed, the ability to investigate, respond, and provide remedies may be more limited or impossible.
 Faculty and staff who are made aware of sexual misconduct must immediately report the incident to the Title IX Coordinator.

 - Will a student be punished when reporting sexual misconduct if they have illegally used alcohol and/or other drugs?